-1.1 Please describe the: (a) telecoms; (b) audio-visual media distribution; and (c) internet infrastructure sectors in your jurisdiction, in particular by reference to each sector's: (i) importance (e.g. measured by annual revenue); (ii) 3-5 most important companies; (iii) whether they have been liberalised and are open to competition; and (iv) whether they are open to foreign investment.
+1.1 Please describe the: (a) telecoms, including internet; and (b) audio-visual media distribution sectors in your jurisdiction, in particular by reference to each sector's: (i) annual revenue; and (ii) 3-5 most significant market participants.

 Thailand's two major state telecommunications operators - CAT and TOT - formerly held monopolies on telecommunications service in Thailand.
 Traditionally, they provided some services themselves, and they each granted concessions to private operators.
 The law has made a distinct shift away from the concessions regime, and replaced it with a licensing regime administered by the National Broadcasting and Telecommunications Commission (NBTC).
 However, some concessions still remain.